1/12/2019 Updated for HTTP-RPC 6.0

 SELECT u FROM User u WHERE u.firstName LIKE :pattern or u.lastName LIKE :pattern

-This is more readable and less verbose, as the caller only needs to provide the value of the "pattern" parameter once.
+This is more readable and less verbose, as the caller only needs to provide the value of the “pattern” parameter once.
 It is also more resilient to changes, as the arguments are not dependent on ordinal position.
-Unfortunately, it requires a JPA-compliant object-relational mapping (ORM) framework such as Hibernate, a dependency that may not be satisfiable in all situations.
+Unfortunately, it requires a JPA-compliant object-relational mapping (ORM) framework such as Hibernate, a dependency that may not be satisfiable in some situations.

 Parameters class provided by the HTTP-RPC framework brings named parameter support to JDBC.
 The